 Using OEM model numbers, package codes, and option codes along with the VIN to decode the vehicle is ideal.
 The specificity and detail available when using such data to decode your vehicles is going to provide all the information most any business application could desire to use.
 Generally, though, the OEM code and model number data is something that is a challenge for most businesses to acquire.
 It is usually available only to those decoding "New" and "Pre-Owned" inventory with access to "poll" the dealer's DMS.

 When this is not possible, including generic vehicle and option descriptors along with the VIN will substantially increase the information returned with each decoded vehicle.
 Use of generic descriptors can work equally well for both new and used vehicles when the descriptive data is available.
 Even when you only have the VIN to work with, there is still good reason to be picky and not settle for just any VIN decoder.
-The more powerful VIN decoder solutions can provide a large amount of valuable "common" data that is known to be installed on the vehicle even when the VIN is not specific to a style.
+The more powerful VIN decoder solutions can provide a large amount of valuable "common" data that is known to be installed on the vehicle even when the VIN is not specific to a trim/style.

 There are a number of VIN decoder services on the market today.
 Most basic files and solutions can tell you what is encoded directly in the VIN.
 However, if your business will benefit from a more precise, detailed and comprehensive data return, don't settle for a service that just decodes the VIN.
 Determine the inputs that you will be able to provide and choose a VIN decoding solution that will utilize those inputs to provide the most precise and detailed data possible.
 With excellent data available that can help differentiate your products and solutions, there really is no reason to settle for a VIN decoder that just decodes the VIN.